arandomguyalive/cyclotron/PROJECT_LOG.md

     *   **High-Precision Haptics:** Replaced generic `navigator.vibrate` with mechanical-grade haptic feedback (Selection, Light, Medium, and Heavy impacts) via `SonicContext.playHaptic`.
     *   **Native Keyboard Resilience:** Implemented native keyboard resizing logic to prevent UI occlusion during chat and creation sessions.
     *   **Hardware Abstraction Layer:** Created a central `NativeHandler` component to manage platform-specific optimizations automatically.
+    *   **Fluid Interface Redesign:**
+        *   **Search Relocation:** Moved the Search icon from the BottomNav to the "Intelligence Header" on the Home and Chat pages, prioritizing top-level discovery.
+        *   **Symmetrical BottomNav:** Redesigned the navigation bar with a balanced 4-item layout (Home/Vortex and Activity/Profile) flanking a central holographic Diamond FAB.
+        *   **Aura Interaction:** Replaced static active indicators with a dynamic "Glow Aura" that follows the user's focus across the navigation axis.